Financial Aid Information for Graduate students for the 2013-2014 academic year

 A student enrolled as a graduate or professional student in a degree seeking program is eligible to receive assistance through the Federal Work Study Program.
 In order to be considered for the Federal Work Study program, a student must demonstrate financial need which is determined by completing the FASFA.
 A student can be a full-time or part-time student at Peirce and be eligible for Federal Work Study.
 A student can choose to work on campus or at an approved off campus location.
 The student is paid in the form of a check for the hours he/she works.

-Please contact Chanel Greene, Manager, Financial Aid, if you have any questions:
+Please contact Cherita Brown, Specialist, Student Financial Services, if you have any questions: